 If you were accused of committing murder, Law Office of Heather Hinton is here to help you fight your charges.
 No matter how bleak your situation may seem, our Victorville murder attorney is committed to creating a solid defense strategy that protects your rights and freedom.

 Facing serious charges can bring about a great deal of stress and anxiety.
 When you choose to work with us, you can benefit from working with a compassionate and sympathetic advocate who carefully listens to your side of the story.
 Once we have the full picture, we can vigorously refute the evidence brought against you and make a case for your charges to be dropped.

-What Are the Differences Between First and Second Degree Murder?
+What is the Difference Between First Degree and Second Degree Murder?

 First degree homicide involves premeditation, deliberation, or careful planning.
 Under California law, the prosecutor must prove a premeditated, deliberate killing with special circumstances.
 If the homicide included the use of weapons such as bombs, poisons, guns shot from a vehicle (drive-by shooting), then it is a first degree murder.
 First degree murder also includes murder done right after a rape, kidnapping, robbery, and other crimes.
 To sum it up, the main difference between first and second degree is that first degree includes the use of weapons and planning, while second degree is all other types of murders that can include negligence.